lensesio/schema-registry/README.md

 Available Commands:
-  add         registers the schema provided through stdin exists      checks if the schema provided through stdin exists for the subject get         retrieves a schema specified by id or subject get-config  retrieves global or suject specific configuration
+  add         registers the schema provided through stdin compatible  tests compatibility between a schema from stdin and a given subject exists      checks if the schema provided through stdin exists for the subject get         retrieves a schema specified by id or subject get-config  retrieves global or suject specific configuration